 There are still times I hear the voice in my head, letting me know I'm not attractive and not feminine enough, but I can deal with it now.
 I'm lucky to be married to a wonderful man who doesn't insist on me being a girly girl.
 In fact, generally when I've felt the most insecure about my identity has been when I have to deal with professional women.

-And coming full circle, I have always had close friends who are part of the LGBT community.
+And coming full circle, I have always had close friends who are part of the LGBTQ+ community.
 Now, as I dance with a lovely, inclusive gay square dance club, I realize more and more how comfortable I am with this community.
 It's a place where everyone is accepted.
-I delight in seeing one young man occasionally come to a party dance wearing a dress and heels.
-Actually, I'm totally impressed seeing anyone square dance in heels.
+I delight in seeing one young man occasionally coming to a party dance wearing a dress and heels.
+Actually I'm totally impressed seeing anyone square dance in heels.
 And I'm delighted I don't have to.

 It's a place where I never hear the voices in my head tell me I'm not attractive and not feminine enough.
 It's a place where I've learned what my new friends learned long ago: there are so many different ways to be beautiful.
 Male and female, masculine and feminine are not opposites.
 They are splotches of many colors on an artist's paint filled palette and often run together, making even more beautiful colors.